Home

 Serve this seafood casserole recipe with a variety of fresh fruits and sliced avocado or a wild green salad tossed with avocado and a light vinaigrette dressing.

 Finish your meal with the restaurant recipe for Apple Crisp for dessert!
-Sit back and enjoy the applause after the meal!

 Because of where I live (the great Pacific Northwest - USA), I use Dungeness crab in many of my crab and seafood recipes.

 Like all crabs, Dungeness crab is high in protein and minerals and low in fat.
 About one quarter of this crab's weight is meat, making it one of the meatiest crabs available.
-Most of the meat is in the eight legs and two claws, although the body contains alot as well.
+Most of the meat is in the eight legs and two claws, although the body contains a lot as well.
 It has a delicate flavor and is sweeter than most other crabs.

 For most recipes I buy "Picked Meat" which is usually sold as a mixture of whole and broken leg meat, accompanied by the pure white ‘body meat.’
 It is fully cooked and ready to use for your favorite recipe.
-Although buying crabmeat like this is expensive, it saves me a great deal of time and effort at home and it saves a great deal of kitchen labor at the restaurant.

 This recipe will work with whatever crab you have easy access to so don't be afraid to try it just because Dungeness crab is unavailable or too expensive.

 I also use Tillamook cheddar cheese in many of the recipes, including this crab casserole recipe because it, too, is readily available locally and its quality is really great.
-I am fortunate to also have local organic cheesemakers so I often purchase cheese from them.
+I am fortunate to also have local organic cheese makers so I often purchase cheese from them.

 Dungeness Crab Casserole